Unipolar mania: Research

-Longitudinal Studies
+Longitudinal studies

-Studies which are longitudinal in design have been used to assess the validity of unipolar mania as a separate diagnosis and to distinguish it from bipolar I disorder.

-An example of this is by Solomon et al (2003), who looked at the condition of participants when they first entered the study and followed up on them for a period of 15 years.
+Longitudinal studies have been used to assess the validity of unipolar mania as a separate diagnosis and to distinguish it from bipolar I disorder.
+Solomon et al. (2003) looked at the condition of participants when they first entered the study and followed up on them for a period of 15 years.
 This was done through the use of the Longitudinal Internal Follow-Up Evaluation, looking at the participants psychopathology, every 6 months for the first 5 years and then on an annual basis.
-It was found that those who were categorised as having mania, without any signs of depression, at the start of the study, also didn’t have any major or minor signs of depression during the 15 year follow-up.
-From this it can be understood that unipolar mania should be a separate diagnostic category from bipolar I disorder, as although the DSM-IV is inclusive for people to have unipolar mania within the bipolar I diagnosis, it however doesn’t include the long-term course which unipolar mania can have on individuals.
+It was found that those who were categorised as having mania, without any signs of depression, at the start of the study, also didn't have any major or minor signs of depression during the 15 year follow-up.
+From this it can be understood that unipolar mania should be a separate diagnostic category from bipolar I disorder, as although the DSM-IV is inclusive for people to have unipolar mania within the bipolar I diagnosis, it however doesn't include the long-term course which unipolar mania can have on individuals.
 Hence, illustrating, the prevalence of unipolar mania as a distinct condition, however due to being a rare entity, claiming for it to be a separate diagnosis needs further research and evidence.

-Meta-Analysis
+Meta-analysis

 Studies employing meta-analysis, as a research design, have found consistent findings as those with longitudinal studies.

-An example of this is by Yazıcı (2014), who compiled data from the PubMed records through searching for mania-based keywords throughout the database like unipolar mania and pure mania.
+For example, Yazıcı et al. compiled data from the PubMed records through searching for mania-based keywords throughout the database like unipolar mania and pure mania.
 Manual searching was also used to find any cross-reference points and recent publications.
+Although this form of research has various limitations, it has managed to yield valuable data in exploring the phenomenon of unipolar mania further.
+Such meta-analysis research has found variations in the way unipolar mania is expressed in individuals without depression.